AdobeDocs/campaign.en/help/v8/start/support.md

 ### Access Campaign Download Center

-As of June 2020, the Experience Cloud solution Software Distribution replaces the legacy Neolane Download Center and provides a more efficient experience to find and download your software, packages and tools.
 [Click here](https://experience.adobe.com/#/downloads/content/software-distributicampaign.html) to access the Experience Cloud Software Distribution.
-Learn more about the new Download Center [in this page](https://docs.adobe.com/content/heexperience-cloud/software-distribution/home.html).
+Learn more about the Distribution Center [in this page](https://docs.adobe.com/content/heexperience-cloud/software-distribution/home.html).

 ### Create a ticket or start a chat